 A New Era in Customer Service

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Great, personalized customer service has long been the one thing brick-and-mortar retailers have going for them over online stores.
+Opinions expressed by Entrepreneur contributors are their own.Great, personalized customer service has long been the one thing brick-and-mortar retailers have going for them over online stores.
 Ah, the thrill of having an actual live human answer our question immediately, rather than browsing through reams of FAQs for an answer or sending an email to a faraway help desk online!

 Or that's been the conventional wisdom.